asobti/kube-monkey/README.md

 ## Logging

 kube-monkey uses [glog](github.com/golang/glog) and supports all command-line features for glog.
-To specify a custom v level or a custom log directory on the pod, see  `args: ["-v=5", "-log_dir=/path/to/custom/log"]` in the [example deployment file](https://github.com/asobti/kube-monkey/tree/master/examples/deployment.yaml)
+It logs to stderr, so `kubectl logs` shows everything.
+To change the v level, see `args: ["-v=5"]` in the [example deployment file](https://github.com/asobti/kube-monkey/tree/master/examples/deployment.yaml)

+To also write glog log files, pass `-log_dir=/path/to/custom/log`.
+The image runs on an empty filesystem, so mount a writable volume at that path, otherwise the directory cannot be created and kube-monkey exits.

 > **Standardized glog levels `grep -r V\([0-9]\) *`**
 >